Abu Ghraib (Botero series)

-Abu Ghraib is a series of artworks by Colombian artist Fernando Botero.
-These artworks were designed as an expression to describe his feelings after a whistle-blower leaked images of what took place at the Abu Graib prison in late 2003 after the United States of America invaded Iraq.
-Through his distinctive style, Botero used inflated figures to represent the dehumanization that took place at that event.

-Botero's series is a collection of nearly one-hundred paintings and drawings, focused on the torture and suffering that took place in this particular Iraqi prison.
+Abu Ghraib is a series of 131 paintings and 31 drawings, 162 artworks by Colombian artist Fernando Botero, created in 2004 and 2005.
+These artworks were inspired by the events that took place at the Abu Graib prison in late 2003 after the United States of America invaded Iraq.
+Botero used his distinctive style to represent the dehumanization that took place then.
+Botero's series is a collection of nearly one-hundred paintings and drawings, focused on the torture and suffering committed by the American soldiers on Iraqi prisoners that happened in this Iraqi prison.